-Announced at GTC, the most recent GPU technology enabled for the defense and aerospace market is the NVIDIA Ampere Architecture, the second generation of the NVIDIA RTX platform.
+Announced at NVIDIA’s 2021 GTC event, the most recent GPU technology enabled for the defense and aerospace market is the NVIDIA Ampere Architecture, the second generation of the NVIDIA RTX platform.
 This architecture consists of GPU processing improvements, with specific performance upgrades in GDDR6 graphics memory, deep learning, and increased bandwidth speeds.

 Autonomous vehicles such as UAVs must have the highest efficiency computing systems to ensure accurate vision and perception in SWaP(Size, Weight, and Power) restricted environments while not sacrificing performance.
 High-Performance Computing (HPC) systems running at the edge require the utmost powerful GPGPU processing hardware per watt to assure advanced AI and machine learning algorithms can execute on the expected workflows.